conversationai/perspectiveapi/2-api/models.md

 Experimental versions will make even more mistakes than production attributes.
 They may not have been tested for issues, such as unintended bias.
 For these attributes in particular, we strongly recommend a human be tasked with identifying and correcting errors.

-## Latest versions

-We retrain attributes and release new versions periodically.
-To call a specific version of an attribute, use the format `ATTRIBUTE_NAME@VERSION_NUMBER` in the `requestedAttributes` field.

-If a request does not specify a `@VERSION_NUMBER` at the end of an attribute name, it uses the default version, which is often (but not always) the latest version of the attribute.

-View the latest version numbers in the [All attribute types table](#all-attribute-types).

 ## Specifying language

 See the `languages` field description in the [Methods](#api-methods) section to learn about how to specify language in your request.
 If you are using a production attribute, language is auto-detected if not specified in the request.